 When this is accomplished, all links, clicks, traffic, etc. from the versions you didn’t select are redirected to the version you did.
 Just make sure they set up a 301 redirect instead of a 302 redirect.
 Your webmaster should know to do this without prompting, but it doesn’t hurt to make sure.
 A 301 redirect lets the search engines know that the content is permanently moved and they should apply all value from the old page to the new page.
 A 302 redirect tells the search engine that the move is only temporary and that they shouldn’t pass on any value to the new page.

-For Act On, we have selected www.act-on.com as our canonical URL.
-If you go to the address bar in your web browser and enter Act-On.com or click a link that takes you to Act-On.com, you will notice that the address is automatically changed to www.act-on.com.
+For Act-On, we have selected https://www.act-on.com/ as our canonical URL.
+If you go to the address bar in your web browser and enter http://www.act-on.com/, you will notice that the address is automatically changed to https://www.act-on.com/.

 Web visitors are getting more sophisticated at finding the content that interests them.
 One of the things people are starting to do is hack URLs.
 This isn’t a malicious way to try and access parts of your site or get information that you don’t want them to have.
 It’s a way for them to get more of your quality content without having to go through your navigation menus.